-On Thursday, January 16 from 2:00-3:30pm ET, the NAM Action Collaborative on Clinician Well-Being and Resilience will host its second webinar for the Clinician Well-Being Case Study Series, highlighting initiatives at The Virginia Mason Kirkland Medical Center.
+On Thursday, January 16 from 2:00-3:30 pm ET, the NAM Action Collaborative on Clinician Well-Being and Resilience held its second webinar for the Clinician Well-Being Case Study Series, highlighting initiatives at The Virginia Mason Kirkland Medical Center.

 The Virginia Mason Kirkland Medical Center case study outlines the two pillars that play a central role in improving well-being at Kirkland Medical Center: (1) workflow optimization, and (2) a culture of collegiality, respect, and innovation.

 - Hear directly from program developers and leadership at Virginia Mason Kirkland Medical Center about successful programs and policies that have reduced clinician burnout and improved clinician well-being.

 - Share lessons learned, greatest challenges, and sustainability efforts of Virginia Mason Kirkland Medical Center’s well-being programs and policies.

 - Allow case study readers to ask questions of program developers and leadership to gain more insight into the programs and policies at Virginia Mason Kirkland Medical Center.